‘The X-Files”s spookiest standalone episodes

 Featuring guest appearances from Luke Wilson (Idiocracy) & Patrick Renna (Son in Law), “Bad Blood” tells the story of a small-town murder, pitting Mulder & Scully’s version of events against each other.
 Written by Vince Gilligan (Breaking Bad), the episode was a little campy, but also truly horrifying.

 2. “Home”: S4E2

 First screened in 1994, this X-Files episode was deemed so scary, it was banned from any repeated airings for several years.
-Which is actually fairly understandable, considering the episode features a disquieting incest plot line, a deformed dead baby, and a horrifying reveal of a semi-dissected woman bound under the bed.
+This is actually fairly understandable, considering the episode features a disquieting incest plotline, a deformed dead baby, and a horrifying reveal of a semi-dissected woman bound under the bed.
 Yowzah!